 Interspecies Relations and Assumptions

-Historically lamias have had bad reputations with natural humanoids like Hauflins or Homins.
+Historically lamias have had bad reputations with natural humanoids like hauflins or homins .
 They mistook the lamias that kidnapped males for mating, as wanting to eat them so these races labeled them as monsters that should feared and attacked for generations.
 Eventually as time went on the groups began to reconcile, and relations have approved with lamias being considered people.
-Other faye, henge and spirits are tolerant of lamias, with males of other species mating with them or sometimes marrying a lamia.
+Other fay, henge and spirits are more tolerant of lamias, with males of other species mating with them or sometimes marrying a lamia.